hover and click over individual sculpture photographs to enlarge

-Pundits judge Jaguar waited too long before committing to a E-Type racing program in earnest — what could have been a production-based class world champion competitor in 1962 was not competitive by 1965.
+Pundits judge Jaguar waited too long before committing to a E-Type racing program in earnest.
+What could have been a production-based class world champion competitor in 1962, was uncompetitive by 1965.
 The LDC was another gorgeous design that did not deliver on its motorsport goals.

 I always pictured in my mind’s eye that a Low Drag Coupe should be silver.
 Most photographs of LDC coupes are the Lindner car, in its silver racing colors of Germany.
-(The Klat – Lumsden car is depicted in British Racing Green.)
+(The Klat – Lumsden car is usually depicted in British Racing Green.)
 So the LDC quickly came to consideration when friend and colleague Stone’Eng (Patrick) called me from Australia with his crystalline hematite stone find.

 “It looks like machined metal, but it’s stone!”, he tells me.
 “It has little tiny air pockets like travertine, so the viewer is all the more puzzled.”
 A further attribute once you started to work the stone was how heavy it was….once more, hematite seemed akin to metal.

 The air pockets, at least to me, evoke images of an old car.
 These pockets feel like a patina of aging.
 That characteristic fits with a classic — say also the Berlin-Rome Porsche streamliner (Type 64).